 Blue Ribbon projects

-Since 2005, the Blue Ribbon Fisheries Advisory Council has allocated over $2,750,000 towards the completion of over 115 projects.
-Nearly $850,000 of this money was used to restore 236 acres of riparian habitat and over 2,000 acres of reservoir habitat at Blue Ribbon or potential Blue Ribbon waters.
-Around $1.1 million has been used to secure angler access to over 7 miles of stream corridor and nearly 6,000 acres of reservoir fishing.
+Since the program began, over $3.3 million has been allocated to nearly 150 projects that have been completed at various waterbodies across the state.
+Nearly $850,000 of this money was used to restore 236 acres of riparian habitat and more than 2,000 acres of reservoir habitat at Blue Ribbon or potential Blue Ribbon waters.
+Around $1.1 million has been used to secure angler access to more than 7 miles of stream corridors and nearly 6,000 acres of reservoir fishing.

 Blue Ribbon program funds have also been used to train more than 20 Division biologists in stream restoration techniques.